 - Reactive, manual, and red modes are all provided

-- Create multiple lighting profiles each with their own distance, lumens, battery preservation settings
+- Create multiple lighting profiles each with its own distance, lumens, battery preservation settings

 - Micro-USB enabled rechargeable battery can be charged outside of headlamp